nimatrueway/karrowswitch/README.md

 Installation
 ------------

-There is a binary (compiled on Kubuntu 18.04) in the [release section](https://github.com/nimatrueway/karrowswitch/release).
+There is a binary (compiled on Kubuntu 18.04) in the [releases section](https://github.com/nimatrueway/karrowswitch/releases).
 Below are some generic instructions for how to compile KArrowSwitch from source.

 1. Install dependencies.